 Pull the drill away from the surface while holding it straight.

 Congrats!
-You have successfully drilled a pilot hole and you are ready to drill the screw.
+You have successfully drilled a pilot hole, and you are ready to drill the screw.

 Installing a striker plate

 Whenever you install a door, you will also need to install a striker plate so that the door can properly close.
-This is an easy guide, as striker plates do not have many screws.
+This is an easy procedure, as striker plates do not have many screws.

 Locate the doorway where you want to install a striker plate.